Last updated 3/14/2025

 2/10/25 – The 1968 Tigers Roar with Fraasch!

-This year saw each team play 17 games from the comfort of their own APBA room.
+Each team played 17 games from the comfort of their own APBA room.
 The 1962 San Francisco Giants (12-5, veteran Bill Geresy), 1968 Detroit Tigers (12-4, Jim Fraasch), 1969 Baltimore Orioles (12-5, Bill Sagle), and the 1977 Kansas City Royals (9-8, Bob Brennan) won their divisions and advanced into the playoffs.
 The Tigers swept the Royals and the Giants (last year’s tournament winners) beat the Orioles in 4 games.
-The finals were set.
-The 1962 San Francisco Giants would return to the finals for a second consecutive year.
-They won the tournament last year, honoring pitcher Bob Bolin, to take home the Memories Memorial Cup.
+The 1962 San Francisco Giants would return to the finals for a second consecutive year, having won the tournament last year.
 The 1968 Detroit Tigers had the best winning percentage of any team in the tournament.
 The finals series was played on a paid Zoom account and opened to all tournament members who wanted to watch.
 Bill Geresy has played in every TFTM tournament and this was the first time he reached the playoffs.

 The finals saw the Tiger first baseman Norm Cash win the MVP and Manager Jim Fraasch walk away with a 4-2 series win.
 Somehow, the 1962 San Francisco Giants slapped around starting pitcher Denny McLain twice, but struggled against starting pitchers Wilson and Lolich.

-Congratulations to Jim Fraasch and his 1968 Detroit Tigers for winning the tournament and a special thank you to Tony Stevens for coordinating and directing the event.
+Congratulations to Jim Fraasch for winning the tournament and thank you to Tony Stevens for coordinating and directing the event.
 Anyone interested in knowing more about next year’s Thanks For The Memories Tournament, please feel free to contact Tony at apbatony@gmail.com.

 2024 REGIONAL TOURNAMENT WINNERS